 Lunch on Tulum Beach

 Many of the restaurants around Tulum Beach are quite pricey.
 However, if you’re visiting Tulum on a budget, there are still some great spots.
 Check out Taqueria La Eufermia for cheap tacos and cocktails, plus great beachfront live music.
 There is a public beach right in front, where you can set up your towel and lay out.
-Many of the other beaches are private, but if you purchase a drink or food, you can often use their beach chairs!
+Many of the other beaches are private, but if you purchase a drink or food (with a minimum), you can often use their beach chairs!

 Day 4 – Cenotes